 Definitions

-Controllable Load Resource Base Load = Controllable Load Resource telemetered MPC at the time of the test.
-The test shall be performed at an output level that allows the Controllable Load Resource to increase or decrease Load without reaching LPC or MPC.
+Controllable Load Resource Base Load = MDRR.
+The test shall be performed at an output level that allows the CLR to increase or decrease Load without reaching LPC or MPC.

 Gain MW for 0.1Hz consistent with a selected droop percentage =